 Why visit?
 Borough Market is one of the London’s most popular food markets consisting of more than 100 stalls and stands.

-Tip: Pick up fresh produce, breads and cheese to have a delicious picnic or make a meal if your accommodations have a kitchen.
+Quick Tip: Pick up fresh produce, bread and cheese to have a delicious picnic or make a meal if your accommodations have a kitchen.
 Hot meals for take-away are also available.

 Day 2 in London